-The Program in Arabic and Middle East Studies offers instruction in the Arabic language and a full selection of courses in the history and culture of the Middle East.
+The Program in Arabic and Middle Eastern Studies offers instruction in the Arabic language and a full selection of courses in the history and culture of the Middle East.
 Competence in the Arabic language is the primary focus of the major.
 A full range of courses in Arabic literature, history, civilization, culture and religion provides a balanced and integrated approach to the field.

 In addition to course work, these programs encourage students to participate in activities related to the study of the Middle East such as art exhibitions, concerts, film festivals, lecture series and study abroad.

 Graduates with majors in Arabic are in great demand in every sector of American society.
 Notre Dame majors have been accepted into the leading graduate programs in the nation, and have pursued successful careers in such fields as government, business, journalism, and education.

 For more information please contact:

 The Director of Arabic and Middle Eastern Studies

 Professor Li Guo

 The Arabic major offers six semesters of language instruction with emphasis on proficiency in the four critical areas of language acquisition: speaking, reading, listening, and writing.
 A complement of classes in Middle Eastern history, religion and society (MELC classes) brings the total number of requisite credit hours to 36.

 Proficiency in Arabic is achieved through a comprehensive and integrated approach to attaining high-intermediate fluency in the areas listed above.
 Continuous and sustained interaction with a faculty of trained professionals, over the course of study, ensures that each student attains a highest degree of competence in the language.